MatthieuMichon/advent-of-code/2019/day-8/README.md

 ## 🤔🤯 Solver Implementation

 The whole process operates on a per-pixel basis, thus the first thing is to convert the list of layers into a list pixels.
-This constitutes a textbook usage of [`zip()`].
+This constitutes a textbook usage of [`zip()`][py-zip].

 ```python
 pixels = [''.join(l) for l in list(zip(*layers))]